rpn1966/platotheory2026/_pages/info.md

 ## Food {#Food}

-### *Refreshments*
-We will be providing refreshments (tea, coffee, water, biscuits) throughout the meeting.
-If you have any dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.

 ### *Lunch*
 Lunch will not be provided at this meeting.
 There are a wide range of food outlets on campus.
 A list of those open during the meeting, with opening times, is available [here](https://warwick.ac.uk/services/retail/openingtimes/upcoming-times).
 The Zeeman Building is also close to the Cannon Park Shopping Centre, with a range of fast food lunch options there too.

 Locations of food outlets are highlighted on this map for your convenience here: ![Map](../assets/images/Map.png)

-## Accommodation {#Accommodation}

-There are multiple options for accommodation on or near campus.
-A comprehensive list can be found [here](https://warwick.ac.uk/services/accommodation/staff/offcampus/relocationservice/shorttermaccommodation/) (in the Short term Accommodation (inc. Hotels and B&Bs header)).
-For places on campus, select the Warwick Conferences B&B option.

-Other options not listed include [Premier Inn](https://www.premierinn.com/gb/en/hotels/england/west-midlands/coventry.html), with multiple branches in both Coventry and Leamington Spa.

-## Childcare Support {#ChildcareSupport}

-We are working on offering childcare support for those who need it.
-We understand that there are a wide range of needs, therefore please do indicate on the registration form if you would like childcare and we can get in touch to discuss what you require and the options available.

-## Financial Support {#FinancialSupport}
-As we have organised this meeting to be free to attend, we do not plan to provide any financial support at this stage.
-However, if you are facing any exceptional circumstances, do get in touch.
+### *Refreshments*
+We will be providing refreshments (tea, coffee, water, biscuits) throughout the meeting.
+If you have any dietary requirements, please inform us when completing the registration form so that we can accommodate your needs.

+## Local Interest {#Local}

+### TBR